 2018 WIN Award Winners

-Heading up Novartis Oncology-Germany, I lead a dedicated team to work with a sense of purpose, fulfilling their individual and collective potential as they win for patients.
-With a BS in Chemistry and an MBA, I merged my passion for science with a desire to enhance people’s lives, joining Novartis in 1996.
-After a brief stint at Pharmacia, upon rejoining Novartis I’ve taken on increasing roles and responsibilities in the UK, Spain, Region Europe, the US and now Germany; working in more than 10 Areas such as Oncology, Dermatology, Rheumatology Cardiovascular, Women’s Health …. .
-As US VP of Immunology and Dermatology, I oversaw the Cosentyx launch, one of the most successful in Novartis US history.
-Breaking down gender barriers has been a lifelong commitment.
-Married to my wife Eva, with two wonderful daughters, I am a voice for the LGBTQ community.
-For me D&I is more than a mantra, it’s a mission.
+Heading up Novartis Oncology-Germany, Ester leads a dedicated team to work with a sense of purpose, fulfilling their individual and collective potential as they win for patients.
+With a BS in Chemistry and an MBA, she merged her passion for science with a desire to enhance people’s lives.
+After joining Novartis in 1993 (originally Sandoz), she's been taking on increasing roles and responsibilities in the UK, Spain, Region Europe, the US and now Germany; working in more than 10 Areas such as Oncology, Dermatology, Rheumatology Cardiovascular, Women’s Health.
+As US VP of Immunology and Dermatology, she oversaw the Cosentyx launch, one of the most successful in Novartis US history.
+Breaking down gender barriers has been a lifelong commitment for Ester.
+Married to her wife Eva, with two wonderful daughters, she is a voice for the LGBTQ community.
+For her, D&I is more than a mantra, it’s a mission.

 Mine Uran & Majbritt Byskov-Bridges